The average adult laughs 17 times a day. Can you believe it?

 What is Humor?

-Theories abound, but most experts think it has to do with incongruity.
+There are a few theories about why we laugh, but most experts think it has to do with incongruity.
 When something is suddenly, surprisingly out of joint or out of harmony, it can make us laugh.
 Cats and babies are incongruous a lot, which makes their funny youtube videos so popular.

 Here are some examples (mostly from the USA) of how we classify humor.
 Note all the incongruities.

 (Incidentally, different people react differently to life’s incongruities, so not everyone enjoys the same humor.
 The jokes below include a few of my all-time favorites, and it may be interesting to see if you find them funny.
 If you have one or two favorites, feel free to share them in the comments section.
 Nothing mean or obscene, of course. 🙂 It would be interesting to see how we react differently to incongruity… to the things we find funny.
 My favorites, by the way, are the jokes by Steve Martin and Woody Allen… contemporaries of mine.
 I also like a lot of humor from Ellen Degeneres and Stephen Wright.)

 Situational humor includes practical jokes and funny home videos like the one above.
 And there’s the classic example of pulling a chair out from under someone who’s starting to sit down.

 Observational humor has been popular down through the ages, from Aristophanes in ancient Greece, to Will Rogers and Mark Twain, to Jerry Seinfeld, who observed recently: